mykalbailey/BeeFit/README.md

 # Assignment 3 - Topic: ViewSwitcher

-Viewswitcher is a subclass of Viewanimator which is used to switch between views.
-It is mainly useful for animating transitions on the screen.
-View Switcher has a smooth transition which makes it easy to add transitions effects.
+Viewswitcher is a Widget in the subclass of Viewanimator which is used to switch between views.
+It is most useful for animating transitions on the screen.
+View Switcher has a sa default smooth transition but animations can be added optionally.

 ## History

 The viewSwitcher class was added in the very first Api level 1.
 It is in the Java.lang.obj package.
+This means the Widget as been around for a very long time.

 ## Major Methods